SNU-HCIL/2019-Winter-Seminar/README.md

 * Present the project proposal that reflects Youngho Kim's feedback

 > From week 4, plans might change.
-Also there MIGHT be Youngho Kim's guest lecture, once in Week 4~6
+Also there MIGHT be Youngho Kim's guest lecture in Week 4~6

 ### Week 5: Refine Data (1/31)